What is the Most Common Breast Implant Size?

 Existing Breast Tissue

 Natural breast measurements deserve high consideration when choosing a proper implant size.
-If you naturally have a relatively large amount of breast tissue, then a smaller implant may suffice in order to enhance what is already there, while also creating fuller, perkier, rounder breasts.
+Suppose you naturally have a relatively large amount of breast tissue.
+In that case, a smaller implant may suffice in order to enhance what is already there while also creating fuller, perkier, rounder breasts.
 For bodies with minimal natural breast tissue, larger implants may be needed to achieve the desired look.
 Keep in mind that sufficient natural breast tissue is needed to cover the implants.
 As previously mentioned, breast augmentation surgery provides an opportunity to correct asymmetry issues.
-Some bodies require different sized implants in each breast.
+Some bodies require different-sized implants in each breast.

 Body frame plays a significant role in how different implant sizes look on each body type.
 Aside from appearing disproportionate on a petite body frame, too large of an implant size could cause unwanted back and neck strain.
 Avoid risk of short and long-term complications by choosing implants that your body can comfortably support.
 While the main goal of breast augmentation is to have bigger breasts, sometimes smaller implants are the better choice.